ContextLab/davos/paper/paper.md

 # if numpy is not installed locally, pip-install it with verbose output
 smuggle numpy as np    # pip: numpy --verbose

-# install pandas without checking for an existing local version first
+# pip-install pandas without using or writing to the package cache
-smuggle pandas as pd    # pip: pandas --ignore-installed
+smuggle pandas as pd    # pip: pandas --no-cache-dir

 # install scipy from a relative local path, in editable mode
 from scipy.interpolate smuggle interp1d    # pip: -e ../../pkgs/scipy